EzeIcons

 }

-This pattern is the most flexible because it works with any element type and is not limited to SVG.
+This pattern is the most portable — it works with any element type, any framework, and doesn't depend on SVG-specific attributes.

-Icon-only buttons that are interactive need visible focus indicators for keyboard users.
-The browser's default outline is often insufficient — too thin, wrong colour for the background, or stripped by CSS resets.
+The browser's default focus outline is often too thin, the wrong colour, or stripped by CSS resets.
+Icon-only buttons need a custom focus indicator:

 outline: 2px solid var(--color-accent-brand);